 How do I Avoid Shot Tracking “Burn Out”?

 The truth is, shot tracking can be tiresome and annoying at times.
 Unfortunately, not all of us have caddies and coaches to follow us around to track each shot.
 When you have to track your stats on your own, there is a risk of burn out.
 One way to help with avoiding burn out is to make it fun!

 Create games for yourself when tracking shots.
 One game is to mentally create a separate hole for yourself within 100 yards.
 While you are tracking, think, “If I make this in the hole within three shots, I made par.”
 Then, “If I get this in the hole in two shots, I’m at a birdie.”
 If you hole it from 100 yards out… well it’s your lucky day.
 Go buy a lottery ticket!

 On the topic of betting, get your golfing partners involved in your shot tracking practice.
 If everyone in the group is tracking their shots, there is opportunity to bet on the group’s “lowest putter” or “best chipper” for the day.
 By inviting everyone to track their shots, it’s less awkward when you take an extra few seconds to record each shot at the end of the hole.

 Shot tracking is no longer only for the pros.
-Golfers of all levels can improve on their game more effectively by identifying patterns and areas of improvement.
+Golfers of all levels can improve their game more effectively by accurately identifying patterns and areas of improvement.
 Soon enough you’ll have less and less shots to track.